 (b) Whose consent has been dispensed with under section 138; or

 (c) Who is a parent of a Crown ward who is placed for adoption,

 Is entitled to receive notice of an application under section 146.

 In this case, D and his father submitted that since the biological father was not entitled to consent, he should also not be entitled to notice.
 However, the court determined that the biological father did not fit the profile of a biological parent not entitled to notice.
 The court also stated that “the court is bound by the principles of fundamental fairness.
 It is a fundamental principle of natural justice that a parent be provided with both procedural and substantive protection.
 Even more importantly, the court is bound by the Charter and obliged to ensure that the rights afforded to individuals under section 7 of the Charter, are not infringed arbitrarily.”

 The court ordered that the biological father was entitled to notice.

-The lawyers at Arbesman Hamilton LLP are dedicated to protecting our clients’ interests.
+The lawyers at NULaw are dedicated to protecting our clients’ interests.
 We take a compassionate and experienced approach with our family law clients.
 Please contact us if you are contemplating a separation or divorce, or if you are working through issues of custody or access.
 You can call us at 416-481-5604 or reach us online to book a consultation today.